ajlaherenda/4-in-a-row/README.txt

+**HOW TO RUN THE PROJECT**
+-for macOS users: create a terminal window at the folder of the project
+            in the aforementioned terminal type => ruby letsplay.rb -for Windows users: //add it

+**TEAM MEMBERS**
+-Delic Faris
+-Egho Fadi
+-Herenda Ajla

+**TASK**

 Your implementation should draw the game board on the screen, in a console/terminal window. i.e. you do not need to make a graphical UI for it; console-based inputs and outputs are enough.
 You should find a way to represent the entire board, including the player pieces.
 You can use special unicode symbols for fields, such as ◯, ⬤ for different states of the board.